neo-project/global-blockchain-compliance-hub/_posts/1111-11-11-fop-policies-and-procedures.md

 - No sexual activity is permitted on FOP.
 - Sexual/romantic relationships between leaders/staff and participants are forbidden.
 This extends after the conclusion of a FOP trip.
 - All participants, leaders, and staff are expected to follow the standards of conduct outlined in the Harvard College [Handbook for Students](http://handbook.fas.harvard.edu).
+- No group nudity, including partial nudity, is allowed on FOP.

 ### Shelters/Huts